-- Use a wide-based stand & secure your tree to the ceiling or wall with fishing line and an eye-hook.
+- Use a wide-based stand & secure your tree to the ceiling or wall with fishing line + an eye-hook.

-- To prevent burns, use only LED lights that stay cool.
+- To prevent burns, use LED lights that stay cool.

-- Replace ornament hooks with string or ribbon.
+- Replace ornament hooks with string or ribbon or florist wire.

 - Do not put any chemical preservatives into the tree water.
 They might be toxic if your child ingests some of the water.